gsantostasi/AlphaHubTrader/README.md

 __Introduction:__

-WARNING: Do not use the version of the Trader that is diplayed by the MyAppInstaller_web.exe.
-Download directly the latest supported version AlphaHubTrader1_21.exe and run that version.
+Check regularly for updates.
+Latest version is V1_22 4/28/2021.
 Also check the Optimizer Trader,  Optimizer V1_9 as an alternative (see below).

 This App can be run on any Windows operating system machine.
 It has an easy to use GUI with interactive features and graphical displays.